 forfiles /S /M * /C "cmd /c if @isidr == FALSE if @fsize EQU 0 echo @path"

 - If you just want to print the file name and do not need the full path, you can use @file in the place of @path.

 - You can restrict the files selection to a certain type.
 If we need to do only for log files, you can use *.log with /M option.
 Example below.

-The below command would delete all zero sized files, provided the user has permissions to do so.
+The below command would delete all zero sized files, recursively in all subfolders, provided the user has permissions to do so.

 We can even search for files with size less than certain value.
 For example, to find all files with less than 1KB size, the command would be

 forfiles /S /M * /C "cmd /c if @isidr==FALSE if @fsize LSS 1024 echo @path"

 You might also want to read